rust-lang/blog.rust-lang.org/posts/inside-rust/2020-06-24-lto-improvements.md

 ## Background

 When compiling a library, `rustc` saves the output in an `rlib` file which is an [archive file].
-This has historically contained these two things (among others):
+This has historically contained the following:

 * Object code, which is the result of code generation.
 This is used during regular linking.
 * [LLVM bitcode], which is a binary representation of LLVM's intermediate representation.
 This can be used for [Link Time Optimization] (LTO).
+* Rust-specific metadata, which covers [a wide range of data][metadata] about the crate.

 LTO is an optimization technique that can perform whole-program analysis.
 It analyzes all of the bitcode from every library at once, and performs optimizations and code generation. `rustc` supports several forms of LTO: